Code-Institute-Submissions/connect-four-1/README.md

 # Future Features

+## Single Player Mode

+A mode where the user plays against the computer would add a better user experience to the game and appeal to a wider range of people.

 ## Important Note & Update Security

 * Please note that the use of the username only as a system to login is a security risk as players need only see their opponents username and could potentially login as that user.
 This was done purely to show input error handling while dealing with two different inputs one after the other, and storing and retrieving values associated with those inputs.